 2013 League of Legends Finals by Riot Games

-On October 4, 2013, the Staples Center in Los Angeles hosted the Season 3 World Finals.
+On October 4, 2013, the Staples Center in Los Angeles hosted the league of legends season 3 World Finals.
 The event featured 14 of the game’s top teams.

 SK Telecom T1 has won the Summoner’s trophy and $1 million in prize money.
 While SK Telecom and Royal Club took home first and second place, respectively, NaJin Black Sword and Fnatic would finish third and fourth.